boldradius/future-stream/README.md

 the stream are discarded.

 The structure of a FutureStream is recursive, just like a list.
-Whenever an element is accessible, so is the tail of the stream (the tail contains the all the elements except the first one).
+Whenever an element is accessible, so is the tail of the stream (the tail contains all the elements except the first one).
 Keeping a reference to the tail does not keep a reference to the whole stream, so memory needed to store the initial elements of a stream can be reclaimed by only keeping references to the stream past those elements (therefore referencing only streams that exclude those elements).